 Now that winter is here; Sheem aka Broad Beans are available in abundance in Kolkata.
-I love this particular winter vegetable a lot and especially when cooked with Mustard paste!
-Needless to say, I am purchasing sheem every alternate day to make either Sheemer Jhal or Sheem Bata.
+I love this particular winter vegetable a lot especially when cooked with Mustard paste!
+Needless to say, I am purchasing them every alternate day to make either Sheemer Jhal or Sheem Bata.

-I think my ghoti root is to be blamed for my obsession for Jhal of any kind.
-By Jhal, we Bengalis refer to the curry-based Bengali dishes prepared with the overdose of Mustard Paste.
-Bengalis and to be specific the Ghoti clan (who are having their origin in West Bengal) love their portion of Jhal along with Gorom Bhat and I am no exception.
+I think my ghoti root is to be blamed for my obsession with Jhal of any kind.
+By Jhal, we Bengalis refer to the curry-based Bengali dishes prepared with an overdose of Mustard Paste.
+Bengalis and, specifically the Ghoti clan (who have their origin in West Bengal) love their portion of Jhal along with Gorom Bhat and I am no exception.
 Bengali Macher Jhal is widely popular and whenever we talk about Jhal we mostly refer to the fish curry.
-However, there are several Jhal preparations available which are completely vegetarian.
+However, there are several Jhal preparations available that are completely vegetarian.
 With this post, I am going to share one such vegetarian Jhal recipe which is nothing but Sheemer Jhal.

 Before going further with the recipe I must thank a friend who indirectly boosted me to come up with this post.

-It was a facebook post about how much she hates Sheem.
+It was a Facebook post about how much she hates Sheem.
 She does not like Sheem in any form and she is quite sure that Sheem cannot be used in making a great side!
 I was almost horrified reading the post!
 What about Sheemer Jhal or Sheem Bata or Sheem Paturi and chorchori prepared with Sheem.
 Have not she had those!
 What a miss!
-Then I thought why have I not written about any veg or lentil based Jhal!
-Not that I don’t make those at home!
-If hers was miss; mine was irresponsibility!
+Then I thought why have I not written about any veg or lentil-based Jhal!
+Not that I don't make those at home!
+If hers was a miss; mine was irresponsibility!

-Since long my blog is having the recipes of Shorshe Bata Diye Macher Jhal, Shorshe Bata diye Parshe Macher Jhal, Aloo Chingrir Shorshe Bata Diye Jhal, and even Ilish Macher Sorshe bata diye Jhal!
-The recipes I have mentioned, in fact, are a few most viewed on my blog!
-Needless to say, it is high time to write about the vegetarian Jhals isn’t it?
+For a long, my blog has had the recipes of Shorshe Bata Diye Macher Jhal, Shorshe Bata diye Parshe Macher Jhal, Aloo Chingrir Shorshe Bata Diye Jhal, and even Ilish Macher Sorshe bata diye Jhal!
+The recipes I have mentioned, in fact, are the few most viewed on my blog!
+Needless to say, it is high time to write about the vegetarian Jhals isn't it?

 The recipes for making different types of jhal are quite the same as most of the jhal are prepared with mustard paste.
 Tomato is a later addition, however, I think is a wise one.
 Tomato makes the Jhal tangier and complements the flavor of Mustard paste.
 Jhal calls for both mustard paste and also mustard oil.
 You can substitute mustard oil with other oils but it gives an amazing pungent flavor to the dish.
 Here I must mention, Sheemer Jhal is not only a vegetarian no onion no garlic delicacy but it is a vegan dish as well!